Integrated Center for Oncology

 • LAR: luminal androgen receptor;

-• MLIA: mesenchymal-like immune-activated;
+• MLIA: mesenchymal-like immune-altered;

 • BLIA: basal-like immune-activated;